AlexMost/eslint-plugin-cross-import/docs/rules/no-cross-import.md

 ## Options
 ### *scopeRegex*: string (is required)
-Regular expression which must contain `namespace` named grop.
+Regular expression which must contain `scope` named grop.
 This is how the restricted scope is defined.

 ### allow: string[]
 An array of allowed scopes (namesaces).